-- Enhance patient, healthcare, and organizational outcomes critical to building quality and safe patient care capacity
+- Enhance patient, healthcare, and organizational outcomes critical to building quality and safe patient care

 - Engage in leadership and scholarship activities

-- Integrate clinical guidelines, research, clinical judgment, and interdisciplinary perspectives to improve practice, health, and organizational outcomes
+- Integrate evidence-based clinical guidelines, research, clinical judgment, and interdisciplinary perspectives to improve practice, health, and organizational outcomes

-- Advocate for ethical and culturally sensitive policies that impact access, equity, quality and cost
+- Advocate for ethical and culturally sensitive policies that impact access, equity, quality, and cost

 - Employ knowledge of organizational practices and complex systems to enhance delivery and quality of healthcare services